-If your credit rating is poor, you may have a problem, but the good news is that there are some things you can do about it.
+The good news is that there are some things you can do to improve your credit rating:

 How to improve your credit rating

-- You should also check to see that there are no unfamiliar accounts or unpaid debts.
+● You should also check to see that there are no unfamiliar accounts or unpaid debts.
 If fraudsters get hold of your ID number or other personal information, they can use this to open accounts in your name.
 The trail of unpaid bills they leave then gets reflected in your credit score.